 Most umbilical hernias get better without treatment by the time the child is 3 to 4 years old.
 If surgery is needed, it is usually successful.

-Strangulation of intestine tissue is rare, but serious, and needs surgery right away.
+Strangulation of the intestines can occur.
+This complication is rare but serious and needs surgery right away.

 When to Contact a Medical Professional